gokrazy/gokrazy/website/content/packages/showcase.markdown

 setup and other configurations which are available in [this blog post](https://dcpri.me/2022/08/31/restic-rest-server-gokrazy/).

+### waiw

+[**waiw**](https://github.com/BrunoTeixeira1996/waiw) is a Go webserver to store movies/series/animes ratings and comments.
+Running it requires some setup but the README describes every step to make it work.

 ## Successfully tested

 The following third-party programs have been successfully used with gokrazy